katiemorrisfx/KMFX-scripts/docs/kmfx_selectallpoints.md

 Steps:

-1. To select all of the points on a shape, select the shape, then click "v"
+1. To select all of the points on a shape(s), enter the Reshape tool and then press the keybind

-Note: The default hotkey for this was "alt/option+shift+a" and is now rebound to "v"
+Note: The default hotkey for this was "alt/option+shift+a" and is now rebind to the keybind.

 - Can be run from KMFX menu: YES
 - Can be run from keybind: YES

 ## Video Example
 Coming soon